ngchain/webpaper/index.md

 stateDiagram-v2
     [*] --> Rust/C: write source code
-    Rust/C --> WebAssebmlyBinaryFile: compile with the correct toolchain WebAssebmlyBinaryFile --> AccountContract: upload the binary to the NGIN network with wallet toolset AccountContract --> InitializedVM: some maybe need to initialize the context for serving AccountContract --> InitializedVM: some dont need any action
+    Rust/C --> WebAssebmlyBinaryFile: compile with the correct toolchain WebAssebmlyBinaryFile --> WASMan: use WASMan to test your contract WebAssebmlyBinaryFile --> AccountContract: upload the binary to the NGIN network with wallet toolset AccountContract --> InitializedVM: some maybe need to initialize the context for serving AccountContract --> InitializedVM: some dont need any action